Yojitkataria/sample_test/feature_request.md

 title: "[Feature]: "
 labels: enhancement
 assignees: ''
 ---

-## 📌 Description
+## 📝 Description

-Please describe the feature you're requesting.
+A clear and concise description of what the feature is and why it's needed.

 ## ✅ Tasks

-- [ ] Task 1
+- [ ] Describe the feature in detail
-- [ ] Task 2
+- [ ] Explain the motivation behind it
-- [ ] Task 3
+- [ ] Add screenshots/mockups if any

-## 📎 Additional Context
+- [ ] Provide possible alternatives or solutions

-Add any other information or screenshots related to the feature here.
+- [ ] Mention any dependencies or related issues